ozcanseker/Social-linked-beer/docs/Finding + Opinion Solid.md

 - [Conceptually](#2-conceptually)

 ## 1 Introduction
+I started my internship at the dutch Kadaster.
+Here I got the assignment: Find out if Solid can mean something for the Kadaster.
+Kadaster has sensitive information, therefore it was decided to make an application on a more accessible context.
+We decided to make a beer application.

-I did a presentation on Solid.
+After a while I had to do a presentation on Solid.
 One of the question I was asked, was : "Why is Solid important?".
 Another question that comes my mind along with this question is : "Why do we care about Solid?".
+I think these are question I should answer.

 I split the text up in three different parts:
 - Is Solid conceptually thought out well?
 - Is Solid lacking on the technical front?
 - Is Solid lacking on the Governance front?

 ## 2 Conceptually
 This section explores if Solid makes sense conceptually.
 I divided this section is two parts.
 The problems and the benefits of the Solid concepts.